David Flaschen: Business

 Flaschen earned a master's degree in entrepreneurial management from the Wharton School of Business.
 He was a founding member of the executive committee of the North American Soccer League (NASL) Players Association.
 After leaving soccer, Flaschen embarked on a career in the business world focusing on financial services.
 He spent ten years with Dun & Bradstreet and was the president of ACNielsen.
 From 1995 to 1997, he was the chairman and CEO of Donnelly Marketing.
-In 1997, Flaschen became the president and CEO of Thompson Financial.
+In 1997, Flaschen became the president and CEO of Thomson Financial.
 In 2000, he moved to Flagship Ventures as a managing director.
-In May 2005, he left Flagship Ventures to become a partner at Castanea Partners, Inc.
+In May 2005, he left Flagship Ventures to become a partner at Castanea Partners, Inc. He is on the board of directors for Paychex, Informa, Curinos and John Nagle Company.